MrakDun-desu/BlockstackerDocs/Style customization/Skin-customization.md

 - [New TETR.IO](/Example%20files/newTetrio.json)
 - [New TETR.IO connected](Example%20files/newTetrioConnected.json)

-Jstris is not included because it supports dynamically sized skins, which Blockstacker-desu does not.
+Jstris is not included because it supports dynamically sized skins, which Blockstacker does not.

 New TETR.IO and new TETR.IO connected are at the base size - 46 pixels per block.